Revisiting Chronology Protection Conjecture in The Dyonic Kerr-Sen Black Hole Spacetime: Black Hole's quasi-resonance

 Moreover, only the QNMs with nonzero real parts are relevant to the stability analysis of the background spacetime, the purely imaginary modes has zero energy and cannot transmit energy nor information.
-For all $\alpha_{+},\beta_{+}$ modes with nonzero real parts, since $r_{+}>r_{-}$ positive imaginary parts of Eqn.~(\ref{mode11})-(\ref{mode12}) occur when
+For all $\alpha_{-},\beta_{+}$ modes with nonzero real parts, since $r_{+}>r_{-}$ positive imaginary parts of Eqn.~(\ref{mode51})-(\ref{mode52}) naturally occur for (\ref{masslessgrow}).

-which naturally leads to the condition $a^{2}>0$, the BH simply has to be rotating.
-From real parts of the modes given in Eqn.~(\ref{mode11})-(\ref{mode12}) which is proportional to $2m_\ell a$, nonzero energy also requires the field to be circling around the BH with nonzero $m_\ell$.
+For $r_{s}^{2}>2(P^{2}+Q^{2})$, the condition (\ref{betaeq}) leads to $a^{2}>0$ after using Eqn.~\eqref{rpm}, the BH simply has to be rotating.
+From real parts of the modes given in Eqn.~(\ref{mode51})-(\ref{mode52}) which is proportional to $2m_\ell a$, nonzero energy also requires the field to be circling around the BH with nonzero $m_\ell$.
 Thus, the nonzero energy which is the real part of QNMs and the positivity of the imaginary part of QNMs, both require the rotation of BH.
-Growing modes lead to exponentially growing field that would generate the backreaction to the spacetime in $r<r_{-}$ region and cause instability of the spacetime.
-CPC is proven valid for the KSBH where region with CTC is unstable due to the exponentially growing QNMs.